hbctraining/Intro-to-ChIPseq/lessons/06_combine_chipQC_and_metrics.md

 #### RiP (Reads in Peaks)

-This metric represents the percentage of reads that overlap called peaks.
+This metric represents the **percentage of reads that overlap 'called peaks'**.
 It can be considered a "signal-to-noise" measure of what proportion of the library consists of fragments from binding sites vs. background reads.

 - RiP (also called FRiP) values will vary depending on the protein of interest:
   - A typical good quality TF (sharp/narrow peaks) with successful enrichment would exhibit a RiP around 5% or higher.